-CENTRAL ANALYTICAL LABORATORY (CAL)
+NADP ANALYTICAL LABORATORY (NAL)

-The CAL is currently located at the Wisconsin State Laboratory of Hygiene in Madison, Wisconsin, and provides site support, sample processing, chemical analyses, and data validation for precipitation samples collected at NTN and AIRMoN sites.
-CAL analyses include sample-specific conductance and hydrogen ion (measured pH), as well as chemical concentrations (mass/volume) of sulfate, nitrate, ammonium, orthophosphate, chloride, bromide, calcium, magnesium, potassium, and sodium.
-The CAL Director is an ex officio, nonvoting member of the EC.
-A report on the CAL is provided by the Director to the EC at the spring and fall meetings.
+The NAL is currently located at the Wisconsin State Laboratory of Hygiene in Madison, Wisconsin, and provides site support, sample processing, chemical analyses, and data validation for precipitation samples collected at NTN, and MDN sites.
+NAL analyses include sample-specific conductance and hydrogen ion (measured pH), chemical concentrations (mass/volume) of sulfate, nitrate, ammonium, orthophosphate, chloride, bromide, calcium, magnesium, potassium, and sodium, and total and methyl mercury.
+The NAL Director is an ex officio, nonvoting member of the EC.
+A report on the NAL is provided by the Director to the EC at the spring and fall meetings.